LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 spectral resolution of the stimuli (implemented as variation in number of noise-vocoder bands, 10 or 20).
-Based on results from Winn and colleagues [-@WinnEtAl2015] mentioned above, greater pupil dilation was expected in the 10-channel condition.
+Based on results from Winn and colleagues [-@WinnEtAl2015] mentioned above, greater pupil dilation was expected in the (lower-intelligibility) 10-channel condition.
 Additionally, the duration of the mid-trial temporal gap provided for attentional switching was varied (either 200 ms or 600 ms, uncued).
-Behavioral and
-neuroimaging research by Larson and Lee [-@LarsonLee2013a; -@LarsonLee2013b] suggest that the time course of attention switching in the auditory domain is around 300-400 ms; accordingly, we expected the 200 ms switch gap to be the more
+Behavioral and neuroimaging research by Larson and Lee [-@LarsonLee2013a; -@LarsonLee2013b] suggest that the time course of attention switching in the auditory domain is around 300-400 ms; accordingly, we expected the 200 ms switch gap to be the more